-A Resident Holder that is a "private corporation" or "subject corporation" may be subject to a refundable tax under Part IV of the Tax Act to the extent that the dividend is deductible in computing the corporation's taxable income.
-This refundable tax generally will be refunded to the corporate Resident Holder if it pays sufficient taxable dividends while it is a private corporation.
+A Resident Holder that is a "private corporation" or "subject corporation" may be subject to a refundable tax under Part IV of the Tax Act equal to 38 1/3% of the amount of the dividend to the extent that the dividend is deductible in computing the corporation's taxable income.
+The tax generally will be refunded to the corporate Resident Holder at the rate of CDN\$1.15 for each CDN\$3.00 of taxable dividends that it pays while it is a private corporation.

-Disposition of Shares or Warrants
+Disposition of Common Shares

-A Resident Holder who disposes or is deemed to dispose of a Warrant (other than on the exercise or expiry thereof) or Share in a taxation year will generally realize a capital gain (or a capital loss) equal to the amount by which the proceeds of disposition of the Share or Warrant, as applicable, net of any reasonable costs of disposition, are greater (or less) than adjusted cost base of the security to the Resident Holder.
+A Resident Holder who disposes or is deemed to dispose of a common share in a taxation year will generally realize a capital gain (or a capital loss) equal to the amount by which the proceeds of disposition of the common share, net of any reasonable costs of disposition, are greater (or less) than the Resident Holder's adjusted cost base of the common shares determined immediately before the disposition.
 The tax treatment of capital gains and capital losses is discussed in greater detail below under the subheading "Capital Gains and Capital Losses."